ryanallen/words-of-my-perfect-teacher/README.md

 a scholar, someone learned in the five traditional sciences (see: [five sciences](#five-sciences)).
 Particularly used to refer to Indian scholars.

 ## Path of accumulating
-*tshogs lam*, Skt. *sambharamarga*, the first of the five paths towards total enlightenment, according to the [Bodhisattva](#bodhisattva) vehicle.
+*tshogs lam*, Skt. *sambhāramārga*, the first of the five paths towards total enlightenment, according to the [Bodhisattva](#bodhisattva) vehicle.
 On this path one accumulates the causes which will make it possible to proceed towards enlightenment.

 ## Path of joining
-*sbyor lam*, Skt. *prayogamarga*, the second of the five paths.
+*sbyor lam*, Skt. *prayogamārga*, the second of the five paths.
 On this path one connects oneself to or prepares oneself for seeing the two kinds of absence of self.

 ## Path of seeing
-*mthong lam*, Skt. *darsanamarga*, the third of the five paths, according to the [Bodhisattva](#bodhisattva) vehicle.
+*mthong lam*, Skt. *darśanamārga*, the third of the five paths, according to the [Bodhisattva](#bodhisattva) vehicle.
 It is called this because on it one really sees the two kinds of absence of 'self' (i.e. of true, independent existence), that of the individual and that of phenomena.

 ## Perceptions
 *snang ba*, that which appears in the eyes of each individual according to his or her tendencies or spiritual development.
 NT, quoting Patrul Rinpoche, speaks of three types of perception: